Lavine-Software-Development/Lavava/README.md

 - The to_node is full (full nodes have a black outer ring.
 They cannot grow or intake energy) Clicking an edge turns it on or off.
 Flow can only happen when on

-Number below wallet?
-Rate of wealth increase.
-Logarithmically related to total nodes a player owns This will likely change as its too snowbally

-Got ideas?
+# Got ideas?
-Reach out pal I'd love to hear it
+Reach out pal I'd love to hear it.
+Still lots of ideas in progess.